JamesLavin/local_hexdocs/README.md

 # LocalHexdocs

-`LocalHexdocs` is a simple Elixir script allowing you to easily save and update [Hexdocs](https://hexdocs.pm/) files locally on your machine so you always have the most recent documentation for any Elixir, Gleam, or Erlang packages you might want to view.
+`LocalHexdocs` is a simple Elixir script allowing you to easily save and update [Hexdocs](https://hexdocs.pm/) files locally on your machine so you always have the most recent documentation for any Elixir, Erlang, or Gleam packages you might want to view.

 List your desired Elixir packages in one or more files (in a `/packages` subdirectory... or use the provided `default_packages.txt` file), then fetch the lastest Hexdocs for all packages to your local machine with: